https://northmoreland-baptist-church-419480.churchcenter.com/giving https://northmoreland-baptist-church-419480.churchcenter.com/giving

 Comment

-We sing about joy and hope every year in the Christmas carol, "Hark!
+In our Christmas carols, we sing about the heart of Christmas, the incarnation, especially in "Hark!
 The Herald Angels Sing."
-Charles Wesley zeroed in on the centerpiece of Christmas when he wrote, "Veiled in flesh, the Godhead see; Hail the incarnate Deity."
-What is the centerpiece?
-It is the Incarnation of the Son of God.
+One line that Charles Wesley wrote says, "Veiled in flesh, the Godhead see; Hail the incarnate Deity."
 The eternal Son of God took on flesh and manifested in visible form the image of the invisible God (Col 1:15) such that in him all the fullness of the Deity dwells in bodily form (Col 2:9).
 This is truly quite wonderful and glorious.
-God entering our time and space.
+God entered our time and space.
 We need to think about how important it is.
 We can’t miss this.

 “But Mary treasured up all these things and pondered them in her heart” (Luke 2:19).

-When the shepherds found Mary and Joseph and the baby exactly as they were told, the angelic announcement of the Messiah’s birth was confirmed.
+When the shepherds found Joseph, Mary, and the baby exactly as they were told, the angelic announcement of the Messiah’s birth was confirmed.
 Luke then reveals Mary’s reflective moment, Mary “treasured” up everything and “pondered” them in her heart.
 In contrast to the shepherds' public proclamation, Mary meditated on the significance of these events.
 In many ways, “to treasure” means to purposefully keep near thoughts and remembrances.
-The second verb “ponder,” means to weigh mentally, to consider carefully, to meditate, to reflect, and to think deeply about something, usually in terms of its significance.
+The second verb, “ponder,” means to weigh mentally, to consider carefully, to meditate, to reflect, and to think deeply about something, usually in terms of its significance.

 This is Christmas.
 It is time to reflect and consider the incarnation and its significance.
 It’s worth our time.